bkw777/NODE_DATAPAC/README.md

 ## Model compatibility
 Apparently only Models 100, 102, & 200 were ever supported.
 (No NEC or Olivetti, etc)

-There is no reason the device can't work on any of the other machines, merely the software was never written for or ported to them.
+There is no reason the device can't work on any of the other machines, merely the software was never ported to them.

 ### Model 200
 The connector on the DATAPAC does not actually fit in a Model 200 without cutting the opening wider around the bus connector on the 200.